abshkd/doc/content/en/docs/getting_started/agent_ecs.md

 You may wish to change the ``agent.json`` (to specify parsers, create redaction rules etc), in which case, you may want to [create your own Docker Image and upload it to ECR](#creating-and-uploading-custom-image{target=_blank}).

-## Run the Scalyr Agent Task on Existing Instances
+## Run the Task on Existing Instances

 Once the task definition is created, you can run the task by AWS Console by going to: